MuMeM/mume/Mudlet/MuMeM-Visio/README.md

 If you need to remove manually, remove the "directory" MuMeM-Visio in your scripts directory and restart.

+## Using the package / addon
+The package adds a "visere" command.
+Just type "visere" to open the graphical window.
+If you close the window (via the x), you can open it again by typing "visere".

+**WARNING**: You should deactivate the image display when not using the addon, as it will also work when hidden (need to fix this).

 ## Currently "mapped" ares in the POC
 Only a few rooms around the marketsplace of Black Hill Village are mapped (the street, the market, the inn, smitty, ...).